prometheus-operator/runbooks/content/runbooks/prometheus-operator/ConfigReloaderSidecarErrors.md

 ## Diagnosis

-Check config-reloader logs, and the app which it tries to manage.
+Check config-reloader logs and the configuration which it tries to reload.

 ## Mitigation